voodoocreation/react-test-wrapper/docs/WrapperWithRedux.md

 import { IntlConfig } from "react-intl";
 import { WrapperWithRedux as BaseWrapper } from "react-test-wrapper";

-import { createStore } from "../store/createStore";
+import { createStore, TStoreState } from "../store";

 class Wrapper<
   C extends React.ComponentType<any>,